geeksight-inc/redash-v10/README.md

-# Deploy Redash on Render
+# Deploy Redash on render.com

 1. New -> Blueprint -> Select the `render.yaml` in this repo.